open-organization/open-org-workbook/open_org_workbook_toc.md

 - The Open Organization Definition—The Open Organization Ambassadors
 - The Open Organization Maturity Model—The Open Organization Ambassadors
-- Enacting change management at scale—Brook Manville and Jen Kelchner
+- Enacting change management at scale—Jen Kelchner and Sam Knuth

 ## Unit 1: Transparency